 High School Sports are Dying?

-An interesting point was brought up in the discussion section of my last article on 400m training.
-A suggestion was made that if you (as a parent) don’t have faith in your high school’s coaches, pull the athlete from the high school team and have them compete for better coaches in a more appropriate environment.
+If a parent doesn’t have faith in their kid’s high schools coaches, shouldn’t they pull their athlete from the high school team and have them compete for better coaches in a more appropriate environment?

 Most high school athletic departments are amazingly antiquated and Socialist institutions.
 Their inability to see outside the confines of their own insulated world has them grasping tenuously to a losing belief system on how to both develop young athletes, as well as adapt to the many opportunities athletes have in addition to being on the high school team.
 These athletic departments don’t realize that their own inability and/or refusal to adapt stands as the source of their own destruction.